 Kharkiv is relatively a safe place for solo female travelers.
 However, there is political turmoil as well as terrorist threats that are disrupting peace in the entire country.
 Try not to go anywhere alone and avoid dark and deserted areas.

 So...
 How Safe Is Kharkiv Really?

-Kharkov is one of the safest city in Ukraine even though, due to recent conflicts with Russia, people are sceptic towards coming here.
+Kharkiv is one of the safest cities in Ukraine even though, due to recent conflicts with Russia, people are skeptic towards coming here.

 Due to the conflict, the people fear they will find the “wild east” in Kharkov – and, truth be told, there is a very large number of internally displaced Ukrainians (from Luhansk and Donetsk) living in Kharkiv, you’ll see “camps” on the squares collecting donations for the Ukrainian military, and the government is, to say the least, murky.

 While you don’t see much racism, you do see ethnic groups hang out in their cliques.

 They will be very interested in learning from you about the world.

 Try to adjust to their way of life, and they will consider you as their life-long friend.